jamieqianhui/jamieqianhui.github.io/_posts/2021-05-09-Solutions-to-HackerRank-Challenges-in-Python.markdown

 ## If-Else

 **Task**
-Given an integer, , perform the following conditional actions:
+Given an integer, `n` , perform the following conditional actions:

 - If `n` is odd, print Weird
 - If `n` is even and in the inclusive range of `2` to `5`, print Not Weird